-Algebra I, Geometry, Algebra II, Precalculus, Calculus, Statistics.
+Algebra I, Geometry, Algebra II, Precalculus, Calculus, Statistics,

 Why coaching and tutoring?

-Make math fun again.
 Whether you seek more challenge or agree with those who say math stands for “Mental Abuse To Humans,” coaching will help.
 For some, we’ll work to prevent a lifetime of math nightmares before they start.
 For others, we’ll add enough challenge to ensure you are working to your potential.
 We look to find the right answers, but more, we’ll find a path forward that fits your talents and offers the best opportunity to make math fun.

 Coaching is tutoring with an emphasis on enhancing students’ individual strengths.
 Coaching can help students keep up in their current class, provide more challenge, and ensure students’ basic skills provide a firm foundation as they move on to more advanced work.
 My approach is tailored to each student; however, my first step is to understand what a student is currently experiencing in mathematics.
 This is not simply assessing their current skill level, but also understanding how they see math.
 For example, do they see equations as a jumble of letters with little meaning or underlying structure?
 In this case, we will explore how a student best picks up patterns and use their strengths to lead our way to better mastery.

 I taught high school math at Spring Street International School on San Juan Island for several years and now am turning my focus to individual and small group tutoring.
 In the past, I taught statistics to graduate students outside STEM majors by tailoring the curriculum to fit their backgrounds and leverage their strengths.
 I love mathematics and find the subject absolutely beautiful.
 I am passionate about helping students realize math is accessible and emphasizes our ability to recognize and manipulate patterns.
-Since patterns are embedded throughout our experience as human beings, the subject is integratal to our lives well beyond its direct applications.
+Since patterns are embedded throughout our experience as human beings, the subject is integral to our lives well beyond its direct applications.